ytgov/account-email-verifier/README.md

 # account-email-verifier

-Email verification step during setup of Government of Yukon online services account.
+Email verification step during setup of a MyYukon account.

 Built using the Lumen PHP Framework and the [Auth0 PHP SDK](https://github.com/auth0/Auth0-PHP).
 Documentation for the framework can be found on the [Lumen website](https://lumen.laravel.com/docs).